How to Preserve Collagen: What Works & What’s a Waste

 Collagen Supplements

 Hydrolyzed collagen improves hydration and elasticity.
-It does not rebuild lost structure, but it can improve hydration and elasticity enough that fine lines look softer over time.
+It does not rebuild lost structure in some huge dramatic way, but it can improve hydration enough that fine lines look softer over time.

 Marine sources are often more bioavailable.